Donald Judd: Judd Foundation

 Originally conceived by Judd in 1977, and created in 1996, the Judd Foundation was formed in order to preserve the work and installations of Judd in Marfa, Texas and at 101 Spring Street in New York.
 Judd Foundation maintains and preserves his permanently installed living and working spaces, libraries, and archives across 22 buildings that comprise more than 100,000 square feet (approx. 9290 m2) and are considered fundamental components to the understanding of Judd's work as they remain the standard for his concept of permanent installation.
-The Foundation promotes a wider understanding of Judd’s artistic legacy by providing access to these spaces and resources and by developing scholarly and educational programs.
-Judd Foundation is a tax-exempt 501(c)(3) not-for-profit organization.
+The foundation promotes a wider understanding of Judd's artistic legacy by providing access to these spaces and resources and by developing scholarly and educational programs.
+The Judd Foundation is a tax-exempt 501(c)(3) not-for-profit organization.

-In 2006, Judd Foundation established an endowment to support its operations through the sale of 36 works at auction.
+In 2006, the foundation established an endowment to support its operations through the sale of 36 works at auction.
 The foundation board requested one of its members, publisher Richard Schlagman, to get Christie's and Sotheby's to submit proposals for the sale of a group of works.
 Christie's offered a reported $21 million guarantee and agreed to display the consigned work for five weeks in New York on the 20th floor of the Simon & Schuster building.
 Concerns that the sale would have an adverse effect on the market proved unfounded and the exhibition itself won an AICA award for "Best Installation in an Alternative Space" for 2006.
-The $20 million in proceeds from the sale went into an endowment to enable the Foundation to fulfill its mission, by supporting the permanent installations that are located at 101 Spring Street in New York City and Marfa, Texas.
-Marianne Stockebrand, the director of the Chinati Foundation at the time, resigned from her post on the Judd Foundation’s board partly in protest of the auction.
+The $20 million in proceeds from the sale went into an endowment to enable the foundation to fulfill its mission, by supporting the permanent installations that are located at 101 Spring Street in New York City and Marfa, Texas.
+Marianne Stockebrand, the director of the Chinati Foundation at the time, resigned from her post on the Judd Foundation's board partly in protest of the auction.

 In 2013, the Judd Foundation — led by the artist's children — completed a $23 million renovation of 101 Spring Street, opening the building to the public for the first time.
-In 2018, Judd Foundation began a long-term restoration plan for its buildings in Marfa.
-In 2022, eight of the buildings stewarded by Judd Foundation in Marfa were added to the National Register of Historic Places as part of the Central Marfa Historic District.
-The listing is the first time that Judd’s approach to architecture and preservation has been recognized as historically significant at the federal level.
+In 2018, the foundation began a long-term restoration plan for its buildings in Marfa.
+In 2022, eight of the buildings stewarded by the Judd Foundation in Marfa were added to the National Register of Historic Places as part of the Central Marfa Historic District.
+The listing is the first time that Judd's approach to architecture and preservation has been recognized as historically significant at the federal level.

-The publication program of Judd Foundation intends to develop texts for scholars, students, and those interested in the life and work of Judd.
-Judd Foundation published a reprint edition of Donald Judd: Complete Writings 1959-1975 (2015); and co-published Donald Judd Writings (2016), a new collection of Judd’s writings and notes; Donald Judd Interviews (2019); and Donald Judd Spaces (2020).
+The publication program of the Judd Foundation intends to develop texts for scholars, students, and those interested in the life and work of Judd.
+The foundation published a reprint edition of Donald Judd: Complete Writings 1959-1975 (2015); and co-published Donald Judd Writings (2016), a new collection of Judd's writings and notes; Donald Judd Interviews (2019); and Donald Judd Spaces (2020).

-A comprehensive catalogue raisonné of paintings, objects, and wood-blocks is currently in the research phase by Judd Foundation.
+A comprehensive catalogue raisonné of paintings, objects, and wood-blocks is currently in the research phase by the Judd Foundation.